-It seems likely that future multicore applications will involve a loosely coupled mix of multiple modules that at least include the three application classes: a) data access, query and storage; b) analysis, filtering, transformation and/or simulation; and c) user visualization and interaction.
+It seems likely that future multicore applications will involve a loosely coupled mix of multiple modules that at least include the three application classes: Data access, query and store; Analysis, Filtering, Transformation and/or simulation; User visualization and interaction.
 This is precisely the mix that Grids support.
 Grids of course involve distributed modules implementing the different components, while multicore machines must integrate them in a single system.
-Grids and Web 2.0 use service-oriented architectures to describe systems at the module level, and we will argue later that this is an appropriate model for multicore programming.
+Grids and Web 2.0 use service-oriented architectures to describe system at module level and we will argue later that this is an appropriate model for multicore programming.
 Given the importance of data in all applications (the "too much data" hypothesis), we need to analyze carefully where the data for multicore applications will come from as all this computing is not useful if one spends all one's time migrating data around.
-One typically addresses this by placing computing (analysis) at the data but this is not so obvious if most of the computing power is instantiated as multicore clients on the edge of the network (that is, the server under a user's desk).
+One typically addresses this by placing compute (analysis) at the data but this is not so obvious if most of the computing power is instantiated as multicore clients on the edge of the network (that is, the server under a user's desk).
 These multicore clients can get data from the Internet, i.e. distributed sources.
-As mentioned earlier, this data captures the personal interests of the client and can be used by the client to help the user interact with world.
-Another possible local source of data is that from a set of local sensors (video-cams and environmental sensors) naturally stored locally on the client.
+As mentioned earlier, this data captures the personal interests of client and can be used by client to help user interact with world.
+Another possibility local source of data is that from a set of local sensors (video-cams and environmental sensors) naturally stored on client or locally to client.
 Alternatively the multicore client could perform a standalone calculation or be part of a distributed coordinated computation (SETI@Home)

-Of course one may be able to afford the network used to copy or cache remote data on a client.
-In this regard, note that as one increases the sophistication of data analysis, one must increase the ratio of compute to input-output data transfer.
+Of course one may be able to afford the network use to copy or cache remote data on a client.
+In this regard, note that as you increase sophistication of data analysis, you increase the ratio of compute to input-output data transfer.
 Maybe as "too much data" and "too much computing" inexorably take off, algorithms will evolve and increase their complexity to allow easier matching of data and multicores.
 For example, a typical modern data-mining approach like Support Vector Machine is sophisticated (dense) matrix algebra and not just text matching [BYOPA2007].
 The time complexity of sophisticated data analysis will make it more attractive to fetch data from the Internet and cache/store on client.
 The increasing algorithmic computational complexity will also help with memory bandwidth problems in multicore chips.
 In this vision, the current Grid "just" acts as a source of data and the Grid application runs locally.